- 1 Expected learning outcomes

 The initial step in the progressive stage will be a pairwise sequence alignment to produce a group of two aligned sequences.
 But, as we move deeper in the tree, the approach will require aligning other single sequences to the previously aligned groups or aligning two distinct groups to each other (group-to-group alignment).

 The score of each alignment decision during progressive alignment is usually computed using a weighted sum-of-pairs score which produces an average cost for the position in the alignment.
 This score reflects the costs associated with aligning each member of one descendant group to each member of the other descendant group.
-Another way to score an alignment of two groups is to use a consistency-based objective function that reflects how well the positions in the resulting MSA reflect the homology statements inferred from pairwise alignments (See Notredame et al. 1998).
+Another way to score an alignment of two groups is to use a consistency-based objective function that reflects how well the positions in the resulting MSA reflect the homology statements inferred from pairwise alignments (Notredame et al 1998).
+One of the programs we will use today, MAFFT, uses progressive alignment, but then refines the MSA with consistency.

 MAFFT gets its name from its use of Fast Fourier Transform to quickly identify some of the more obvious regions of homology.
-After identifying these regions slower dynamic programming approaches are used to join these segments into a full alignment.
+After identifying these regions, slower dynamic programming approaches are used to join these segments into a full alignment.
 Thus, the main advantage of the initial version of MAFFT was speed.
+The speed of MAFFT has made it a favorite method for many phylogenomic studies and it has some alignment algorithms that are very useful for some common data types (e.g. UCEs, hybrid enrichment/capture-seq, RADseq).
 MAFFT also uses a transformation of scoring matrices (fully described in the "Scoring system" section on pages 3061 and 3062 of Katoh et al 2002) so that all of the pairwise scores are positive and costs of multi-position gaps can be computed quickly.

 The steps in a MAFFT run are: